HEPA vs Ionic Air Purifier: Why HEPA Wins (2026)

 FAQ

-HEPA, yes – and meaningfully so.
-Wildfire smoke particles are mostly in the 0.4 to 10 micron range, well within the HEPA capture zone.
-Ionic purifiers are particularly bad at smoke, because charged smoke particles cling to walls and re-release every time air moves.
-During fire season, run a HEPA purifier on the highest setting that’s tolerable in the room you spend the most time in.
+Yes, and it’s one of the best uses for a HEPA purifier.
+Wildfire smoke particles range from 0.4 to 10 microns, well within HEPA’s capture zone.
+Ionic purifiers are especially bad at smoke because charged particles stick to walls and re-release when air moves.
+Run a HEPA purifier on the highest setting during fire season.